Philippus/elastic4s/README.md

 Then Elasticsearch is preconfigured with those mappings for those fields.
 It is still fully dynamic and other fields will be created as needed with default options.
 Only the fields specified will have their type preset.

-More examples on the create index syntax can be [found here](https://sksamuel.github.io/elastic4s/docs/indices/createindex.html).